rage/programming-23/data/part-2/3-combining-conditions.md

 The condition `x >= a and x <= b` is a very common way of checking whether the number `x` falls within the range of `a` to `b`.
 An expression with this structure works the same way in most programming languages.

 Python also allows a simplified notation for combining conditions: `a <= x <= b` achieves the same result as the longer version using `and`.
-This shorter notation might be more familiar from mathematics, but it is not very widely used in Python programming, possibly because of the influence of other programming languages.
+This shorter notation might be more familiar from mathematics, but it is not very widely used in Python programming, possibly because very few other programming languages have a similar shorthand.

 </text-box>